Gammon Associates West

 Patrick Gibson Executive Tournament Director

-Patrick Gibson was a member of the USBGF Board of Directors and Executive Committee for its first seven years.
+Patrick Gibson is quite simply one of the most experienced and respected tournament directors in the United States.
+He has been the moving force behind Southern California backgammon for 45 years!
+He was a member of the USBGF Board of Directors and Executive Committee for its first seven years.
 He has overseen the creation of the USBGF ratings and statistics database, which includes data on ABT tournaments since 2009.
 As a player, Patrick won the Nevada State Championship in 2010, the 2007 Michigan Summer Championships, the San Diego Grand Prix in 1994 and most recently was the 2019 U.S. Open Finalist!
 Over his long career in backgammon he’s garnered two trophies on the annual American Backgammon Tour – 2nd in 1994 and 3rd in 2007.
 He created Gammon Associates in 1978 and has directed over 3800 weekly events in Los Angeles and produced or directed almost 100 ABT events!
 Patrick participated in the development of the US Backgammon Tournament Rules & Procedures and the US Backgammon Clock Rules & Procedures and “Clock Ethics.”
 All are currently in use throughout the U.S. He was elected to the American Backgammon Hall of Fame in 2016.